-Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 56.
-Counts as Engineering Concepts for ABET, total units Engineering Concepts = 84.
-Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and HSSEAS GE (see page 21 for details).
-Must include required courses for two of the major field areas listed on page 48.
+^{1.} Counts as Mathematics and Basic Sciences for ABET, total units Mathematics and Basic Sciences = 49.

+Counts as Engineering Concepts for ABET, total units Engineering Concepts = 86.
+Students should contact the Office of Academic and Student Affairs for approved lists in the categories of technical breadth and GE (see page 22 for details).